Only a Northern Song: Other versions

 An alternative edit of the song was included on the Beatles' Anthology 2 out-takes compilation in 1996.
-Slightly sped up, and mixed in stereo, this version comprises the basic track without most of the April 1967 overdubs, and with a vocal take that contains some changes to the lyrics.
+Slightly sped up, and mixed in stereo, this version comprises the basic track without most of the April 1967 overdubs, and with an alternate vocal take that contains some changes to the lyrics.
 According to music historian Richie Unterberger, aside from the lyrics, the Anthology 2 version demonstrates that "Only a Northern Song" was "much more like a standard rock song" before "the fanciful overdubs of trumpet and other strained far-outisms".

 Coinciding with the popularity of "It's All Too Much" among acid-rock bands of the early 1990s, Sun Dial released a cover of "Only a Northern Song" as the B-side of their 1991 single "Fireball".
 In 2009, Greg Davis and jazz singer-songwriter Chris Weisman named their psychedelic folk partnership, Northern Songs, after the Beatles track.
 The pair's 2010 album Northern Songs similarly honoured the song and included a cover version of "It's All Too Much".

 When Mojo released the CD Yellow Submarine Resurfaces in July 2012, "Only a Northern Song" was covered by Gravenhurst.
 Yonder Mountain String Band included the song in their live performances during 2013 and 2015.